EnzymeAD/Enzyme-JAX/README.md

 # Enzyme-JAX

-Custom bindings for Enzyme automatic differentiation tool and interfacing with JAX.
-Currently this is set up to allow you to automatically import, and automatically differentiate (both jvp and vjp) external C++ code into JAX.
+Enzyme-JAX is a C++ project whose original aim was to integrate the Enzyme automatic differentiation tool [1] with JAX, enabling automatic differentiation of external C++ code within JAX.
+It has since expanded to incorporate Polygeist's [2] high performance raising, parallelization, cross compilation workflow, as well as numerous tensor, linear algerba, and communication optimizations.
+The project uses LLVM's MLIR framework for intermediate representation and transformation of code.
 As Enzyme is language-agnostic, this can be extended for arbitrary programming languages (Julia, Swift, Fortran, Rust, and even Python)!

 You can use